 – Behold!
 4Kids purposely adding in character death for no reason!
 Join us in about seven years during Pokemon Chronicles where Zombie-Brock’s Mom makes an appearance.

-– I would ask why doesn’t Flint tell Ash that Electric vs. part Ground is pointless, but in this episode it doesn’t seem to matter much anyway.
-Weird how they pay such attention to the type advantages and disadvantages from the game that it actually made them goof a couple times yet they get this completely obvious fact wrong just to give Pikachu more limelight.
+– I would ask why Flint doesn’t tell Ash that Electric vs. part Ground is pointless, but in this episode it doesn’t seem to matter much anyway.
+Weird how they pay such attention to the type advantages and disadvantages from the game that it actually made them goof a couple times, yet they get this completely obvious fact wrong just to give Pikachu more limelight.
+Sadly, since we always have to give Messiahchu the limelight, this will be a recurring problem even to this day.
 Granted, neither Butterfree nor Pidgeotto would have a good shot either, they’re both weak to Rock types, but still better than a Pokemon who, by all logic, should have no effect on any of Brock’s Pokemon.

-– And do I even need to bring up how cheat-y this seems?
-I mean, I know there are items in the games that can improve your Pokemon’s attributes, but this is just a big fat shortcut to, as Flint puts it ‘Superpowering’ Pikachu.
+– Do I even need to bring up how cheat-y this seems?
+I mean, I know there are items in the games that can improve your Pokemon’s attributes, but this is just a big fat shortcut to, as Flint puts it, ‘Superpowering’ Pikachu.
 The power wasn’t earned, it was taken.

 – Flying types pointed out as being weak against Rock → Rock (Geodude) easily wins.